Average Insurance Rates by Car Model Types

 -> SUVs

-Sport Utility Vehicles have a large spread of rates.
-Actually, several SUVs like Jeep Wrangler and Patriot are among the cheapest vehicles to insure.
+Sport Utility Vehicles have a large spread of makes and models and therefore insurance rates.
+Several SUVs like Jeep Wrangler and Patriot are among the cheapest vehicles to insure.
 These affordable range SUVs are owned mostly by reliable middle-aged drivers and their solid structure protects them well in case of accidents.
-A policy for a compact SUV can be bought for about $1,100 – $1,300 on average.
+An insurance policy for a compact SUV can be bought for about $1,300 – $1,500 on average.

-On the other hand, larger and sporty luxury SUVs like Porsche Cayenne and BMW X5 can be really expensive especially if you don’t have clean records and you are still young.
-If you have a good record you can probably find affordable deals.
-Besides, buyers may not be fazed by a slightly higher figure considering how much they spend for it.
-Families prefer these as they are in between a minivan and a sports car.
-They are expensive and fast and therefore you should expect to pay $1600+ on average for a luxury SUV policy.
+On the other hand, larger and sporty luxury SUVs like Porsche Cayenne and BMW X5 can be expensive to insure.
+If you have a good driving record you can probably still find affordable premiums.
+People prefer these SUVs as they are in between a minivan and a sports car.
+They are expensive and fast and therefore you should expect to pay $1900+ on average for a luxury SUV policy.

 -> Luxury Automobiles

 Higher price tag and expensive parts and repairs increase the rates for them.
-The more exotic is the auto, the more money carriers demand.
+The more exotic is the auto, the more money carriers demand to insure it.
 There are several reasons for it.
 First of all, it is harder to find mechanics and parts when you need to repair them.
 Secondly, fewer companies are keen on them and reduced competition reflects on quotes.

 -> Sports Cars